skypjack/entt/docs/md/entity.md

 somewhere within the _everything_ there are also our usage patterns.
 However this has a cost that isn't negligible, both in terms of performance and memory usage.
 Ironically, users pay the price also for things they don't want and this isn't something I like much.
-Even worse, you cannot easily disable such a behavior.
+Even worse, one cannot easily disable such a behavior.
 Groups work differently instead and are designed to optimize only the real use cases when users find they need to.<br/>
 Another nice-to-have feature of groups is that they have no impact on memory